OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     - The SharedRuntime 1.1 requirement set is specified in the "requirements.capabilities" object.
 This is required to support custom keyboard shortcuts.
     - The "actions" objects specify the functions your add-in can run.
 In the following example, an add-in will be able to show and hide a task pane.
 You'll create these functions in a later section.
 Currently, custom keyboard shortcuts can only run actions that are of type "executeFunction".
     - While the "actions.displayName" property is optional, it's required if a custom keyboard shortcut will be created for the action.
 This property is used to describe the action of a keyboard shortcut.
 The description you provide appears in the dialog that's shown to a user when there's a shortcut conflict between multiple add-ins or with Microsoft 365.
-It's a good practice to include the name of the add-in in the property, so that the user can easily identify to which add-in the action belongs.
+Office appends the name of the add-in in parentheses at the end of the description.
 For more information on how conflicts with keyboard shortcuts are handled, see [Avoid key combinations in use by other add-ins](#avoid-key-combinations-in-use-by-other-add-ins).

     ```json
     "runtimes": [